 - Improved user/ customer satisfaction: Reductions in equipment breakdowns and better planning or preventive maintenance will create a better impression.
 Maintenance plans are less likely to interfere with operations or delay product delivery.

 You can see a sample case study "CMMS justification, benefits & return on investment (ROI)" that actually tells you how to put dollar figures on all the above benefits to help you calculate the Return on Investment of your CMMS software.
+An article in Industrial Maintenance & Plant Operation magazine "More Wrench Time, Less Downtime" covers some of the business benefits of having CMMS software.

 Looking for suitable CMMS software?